-Our Nominating and Corporate Governance Committee is composed of Mr. Alleva and Drs.
-Dere, Jones and Nayeem, with Dr. Jones serving as Chair of the committee.
-The Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is "independent" as defined under the applicable listing standards of NASDAQ.
-Drs.
-Jones and Nayeem will continue to serve on the Nominating and Corporate Governance Committee until their terms expire at the Annual Meeting.
+Our Nominating and Corporate Governance Committee is composed of Mr. Alleva and Dr. Dere, with Dr. Dere serving as Chair of the committee.
+The Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is "independent" as defined under the applicable listing standards of Nasdaq.
 The Nominating and Corporate Governance Committee's responsibilities include:

-- identifying individuals qualified to become members of our Board of Directors, receiving nominations for such individuals, and recommending to the Board of Directors the director nominees for the next annual meeting of stockholders; - recommending to our Board of Directors the classes of the Board on which nominees should serve; - establishing a policy under which stockholders may recommend a candidate for consideration for nomination as a director; - if a vacancy occurs, identifying and recommending to the Board of Directors qualified candidates to fill such vacancy;
+- identifying individuals qualified to become members of our Board of Directors, consistent with criteria approved by the Board, receiving nominations for such qualified individuals and reviewing recommendations put forward by the Chief Executive Officer, and recommending to the Board the director nominees for the next annual meeting of stockholders, taking into account each candidate's ability, judgment and experience and the overall diversity and composition of the Board; - recommending to our Board of Directors the classes of the Board on which nominees should serve; - establishing a policy under which stockholders of the Company may recommend a candidate for consideration for nomination as a director; - if a vacancy on the Board or any Board committee occurs, identifying and recommending to the Board qualified candidates to fill such vacancy; - developing and recommending to the Board a set of corporate governance guidelines applicable to the Company that address, at a minimum, the following subjects: (i) director qualification standards, (ii) director responsibilities, (iii) director access to management and, as necessary and appropriate, independent advisors, (iv) director compensation, (v) director orientation and continuing education, and (vi) annual performance evaluations of the Board; - reviewing the corporate governance guidelines and recommending changes as necessary; - articulating to each director what service on the Board entails;

-- developing and recommending to the Board of Directors corporate governance guidelines that address, at a minimum, director qualification standards, director responsibilities, direct access to management and independent advisors, director compensation, director orientation and continuing education, and annual performance evaluations of the Board of Directors; - reviewing the corporate governance guidelines and recommending changes as necessary; - articulating to each director what service on the Board of Directors entails; - reviewing the Company's practices and policies with respect to directors, including retirement policies, the size of the Board of Directors, service of non-employee directors, the meeting frequency of the Board, and the structure of Board meetings; - recommending to the Board of Directors processes for annual evaluations of the performance of the Board of Directors and the appropriate committees thereof and overseeing such evaluation processes; - · reviewing the functions, duties, and composition of the committees of the Board of Directors; - reviewing Company policies with respect to significant issues of corporate public responsibility; - considering and reporting to the Board of Directors any questions of possible conflicts of interest of members of the Board of Directors; - overseeing the systems and processes established by the Company to ensure compliance with the Company's Code of Business Conduct and Ethics; - providing for new director orientation and continuing education for existing directors on a periodic basis; - reviewing and assessing the adequacy of the Committee Charter; and - performing or participating in an evaluation of the performance of the Committee.
+- reviewing the Company's practices and policies with respect to directors, including retirement policies, the size of the Board, service of non-employee directors, the meeting frequency of the Board and the structure of Board meetings; - recommending to the Board or to the appropriate committee thereof processes for annual evaluations of the performance of the Board and the appropriate committees thereof and overseeing such evaluation processes; - reviewing the functions, duties, and composition of the committees of the Board; - reviewing Company policies with respect to significant issues of corporate public responsibility; - · considering and reporting to the Board any questions of possible conflicts of interest of members of the Board; - · overseeing the systems and processes established by the Company to ensure compliance with the Company's Code of Business Conduct and Ethics; and - providing for new director orientation and continuing education for existing directors on a periodic basis.

-During the year ended December 31, 2017, the Nominating and Corporate Governance Committee met one time.
+During the year ended December 31, 2018, the Nominating and Corporate Governance Committee met two times.